-I review whether the Statement on Internal Control reflects the board's compliance with the Scottish Government Health Directorate's guidance, and I report if, in my opinion, it does not.
+I review whether the Statement on Internal Control reflects the Board's compliance with the Scottish Government Health Directorates' guidance, and I report if, in my opinion, it does not.
 I am not required to consider whether this statement covers all risks and controls, or form an opinion on the effectiveness of the body's corporate governance procedures or its risk and control procedures.

 I read the other information contained in the Annual Report and consider whether it is consistent with the audited financial statements.
-This other information comprises only those elements of the operating and financial review other than principal activities and review for the year, and financial performance and position and that part of the remuneration report which is not subject to audit.
+This other information comprises only that part of the Remuneration Report that has not been audited.
 I consider the implications for my report if I become aware of any apparent misstatements or material inconsistencies with the financial statements.
 My responsibilities do not extend to any other information.